j-jeong/J.Jeong_GMD_2020/README.md

 # Descriptions
 ## data
-### obs.RData
+### ITRDB_obs.RData
-List of 11 datasets selected from the European biomass network.
+List of 10 datasets selected from the ITRDB used for the first test, but for here, this file is used to run plot_Fig5_6_7_8.R.

 ## output
 ### BACI_sim.r5698.RData and BACI_sim.ccn.r5698.RData